github/codeql/docs/codeql/codeql-for-visual-studio-code/running-codeql-queries-at-scale-with-mrva.rst

 Creating a custom list of repositories
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-In the Variant analysis repositories panel, click the |add-list| icon.
+In the Variant Analysis Repositories panel, click the |add-list| icon.

 #.
 Type a name for the new list and press **Enter**.